idilsulo/nn-driving/README.md

 pip install -r requirements.txt     # Load packages from requirements.txt
 ```

-Installation details regarding other related components are provided in their respective subdirectories.
+In order to train a network with supervision, MPC and neural network components provided under `vehicle-control` would suffice.
+However, our framework takes advantage of two additional components, namely `view-synthesis` and `orb-slam2`.
+The installation details and the individual licenses for these components are provided in their respective subdirectories.

 ## Running CARLA Simulator
 We use CARLA simulator version 9.10, for data collection and training.
 For installation of CARLA 9.10, you can refer [here](https://github.com/carla-simulator/carla).